neverwannafly/PlayChess/readme.md

 ```

 ## Manage.py Script
 This script is an easy interface to navigate through the webapp.
 Currently this script can create an admin, run  the development server and for individuals having access to heroku credentials (where the site is hosted), concurrently push changes to both origin and heroku branch at the same time.
+You can also see different interfaces of this script by just typing <strong>python manage.py</strong>.
 It's different interfaces are as follows->
 #### Creating An Admin

 ```shell